-The PCI standard specifies support for 33 MHz, 66 MHz, and 133 MHz PCI bus applications.
-It uses an LVTTL input buffer and a push-pull output buffer.
-This standard does not require the use of a reference voltage (V{REF}) or a board termination voltage (V{TT}).
-However, it does require 3.3V input/output source voltage (V{CCO}).
+The PCI standard specifies support for 33 MHz, 66 MHz and 133 MHz PCI bus applications.
+It uses a LVTTL input buffer and a Push-Pull output buffer.
+This standard does not require the use of a reference voltage (V{REF}) or a board termination voltage (V{TT}), however, it does require 3.3 V input output source voltage (V{CCO}).